-Gas Hob vs Electric Hob: Which Is Cheaper to Run in the UK?
+Gas Hob vs Electric Hob: So Which Hob Is Actually Cheaper To Run?

 This image should show a side-by-side kitchen comparison between a traditional gas hob and a modern electric or induction hob.
 The scene should be clean and neutral, with both hobs shown in use but without people — for example, a pan gently simmering on each surface.
 The gas hob should visibly show blue flames, while the electric or induction hob should have a smooth black glass surface with a subtle glow beneath the cookware.
 Lighting should be bright and natural, suggesting daytime use, and the overall feel should be practical and informative rather than promotional.
 The goal of this image is to visually ground the reader in the core comparison of the article: gas versus electric cooking in a typical UK kitchen.